FDA advisers to weigh risks and benefits of Novavax's Covid-19 vaccine - KESQ

 An increased risk of myocarditis and pericarditis has been identified among people who received the mRNA Pfizer/BioNTech and Moderna Covid-19 vaccines now used in the United States.

 In a statement Friday, Novavax addressed the heart inflammation concerns specifically: “We have learned that we can expect to see natural background events of myocarditis in any sufficiently large database, and that young males are at higher risk.
 Myocarditis is most often caused by nonspecific viral infections.”
-It said that the rate of myocarditis in vaccinated participants was similar to the placebo group.
+It said that the rate of myocarditis in vaccinated participants was similar to the placebo group: 0.007% and 0.005%, respectively.

 The company added, “we believe there is insufficient evidence to establish a causal relationship.
 We will continue to monitor all adverse events, including myocarditis and pericarditis.”